Buffalo Chicken Cauliflower Rice Bowl (Video)

 This Buffalo Chicken Cauliflower Rice Bowl would be a great main dish for any phase of the South Beach Diet or any other type of Low-Carb eating plan.
-Agave nectar does add some carbs to the sauce, but I still consider this a low carb dish; use another approved sweetener if you’re strictly limiting carbs.
+Agave nectar does add some carbs to the sauce if you choose to use that, I would use Monkfruit Sweetener (affiliate link) if you’re strictly limiting carbs.

 Find More Recipes Like This One:

 Use Slow Cooker Recipes or Pressure Cooker Recipes to find more recipes like this one.
 Use the Diet Type Index to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
 Click here for Slow Cooker / Pressure Cooker Recipes on my other site!

 This recipe was first posted in 2015.
 It was updated in May 2020 with an Instant Pot option and better instructions and was last updated with more information in 2021.